HoangTu910/SRA_Ver1/README.md

 ![ảnh](https://github.com/user-attachments/assets/eaa189d2-a8fa-4c19-8643-4f156b5271a4)

 **2. Process Association Data**
 * The Association Data (AD) will be processed through multiple transformation (ascon_duplex()).
 After the process, a simple XOR operation will be use to prepare for the plaintext processing.
+Protect from ciphertext tampering.
 ![ảnh](https://github.com/user-attachments/assets/2ed2b416-80ad-4646-bd9f-2253bd5d8975)

 **3. Encryption**